 All applications have to be submitted via PCS, which is the single tool for requesting and managing capacity on all corridors.
-The C-OSS provides basic assistance with the use of PCS; however, the C-OSS is not entitled to create PCS dossiers for the applicant.
+The C-OSS is not entitled to create PCS dossiers for the applicant.
+If requested the C-OSS can support applicants in creating the dossiers in order to prevent inconsistencies and guide the applicants' expectations (until X-8.5, maximum 1 week prior to the request deadline).
 The IMs/ABs may support applicants by providing a technical check of the requests.